binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 {title="Gauges", linenos=off}
     g

-A gauge is a snap shot of a reading in your application code, like your [cars fuel gauge](https://github.com/b/statsd_spec/blob/master/README.md#gauges) for example.
+A gauge is a snap-shot of a reading in your application code, like your [cars fuel gauge](https://github.com/b/statsd_spec/blob/master/README.md#gauges) for example.
 As opposed to the count type which is calculated by statsd, a gauge is calculated at the statsd client.

 {title="Sets", linenos=off}
     s